 Our nation’s public lands are places where we picnic, play ball, fish, fly kites, pull weeds and plant seeds.
 Our public lands should be safe places of natural beauty where everyone can go to lend a hand, observe nature and enjoy life.
-With generous support from Toyota Motor Sales USA, Inc., NEEF is offering Every Day Event Grants to public land organizations, or Friends Groups, to engage their community on a public land site.
+With generous support from Toyota Motor Sales USA, Inc., NEEF offered Every Day Event Grants to public land organizations, or Friends Groups, to engage their community on a public land site.

-In May 2013 NEEF will award 25 Friends Groups up to $2,000 each to hold a minimum of three events.
-The events can be educational, recreational and/or volunteering-based.
+In March 2014 NEEF will award 45 Friends Groups up to $2,000 each to hold a minimum of three events.
+The events are educational, recreational and/or volunteering-based.
 By increasing the number of visitors who have good experiences on public lands, Friends Groups are the spark that continues to engage our communities on our treasured lands.

 NEEF would like to help spread the word for these events on public lands.
-Therefore, applicants who receive an Every Day Event Grant will be required to register their events on our Public Lands Every Day online calendar.
+Therefore, applicants who receive an Every Day Event Grant are required to register their events on our Public Lands Every Day online calendar.

 Read the Grant Details below or visit the Frequently Asked Questions webpage.

 One of the most common reasons NEEF declines proposals is that the applicant does not clearly tell their financial story, either through their budgets or their financial documents.
 To try to address this need, NEEF has partnered with PwC to offer free, online training modules tailored to Friends Groups.
 The modules can be taken in any order, at any pace.
 We highly encourage your board, staff or anyone who communicates about your finances to utilize these modules, specifically our Budget module and Cash Flow Statement for Nonprofits module.
 It is not a requirement of this grant to take these courses.
 However, they can be helpful to your organization and also in completing grant applications.

 - be a 501(c)(3) nonprofit or working through a fiscal agent.